DataBiosphere/toil/docs/developingWorkflows/developing.rst

     class LocalFileStoreJob(Job):
         def run(self, fileStore):
-            scratchDir = fileStore.getLocalTempDir() #Create a temporary
+            scratchDir = self.tempDir
-            # directory safely within the allocated disk space
+            # self.TempDir will always contain the name of a directory within
-            # reserved for the job.
+            # the allocated disk space reserved for the job

             scratchFile = fileStore.getLocalTempFile() #Similarly
             # create a temporary file.